|

 While a 1200 ohm resistor is supplied with

-your SwitchMaster it may or may not be the right one for your installation.
+your SwitchMaster it may or may not be the right one for you.

 In most cases we've found 1200 ohms is about